Osamabnfathy/Py-Projects/README.md

 # Py-Projects
-Projects and Tasks in Python
+- *Projects and Tasks in Python*
+- *Files can be opened by VS code with Jupyter extention and ipynb viewer on Android*